broisnischal/prisma-type-generator/README.md

 }
 ```

-**Use Case:** In CI/CD, ensure each build starts with a clean slate to catch any generation issues.

 ---

 ### `enumOnly`

-**What it does:** Generates only enum types, skipping all model types.

-**When to use:** Sharing enums across projects, frontend-only enum needs, or when models are generated elsewhere.

-**Why use it:** Faster generation, smaller output size, and focused type generation for enum-only use cases.
+Generates only enum types, skipping all model types.
+Faster generation, smaller output size, and focused type generation for enum-only use cases.

 **Example:**